 Stock Option in Lieu of Restricted Stock Units and Cash Retainers.
 Our director compensation policy also allows non-employee directors to elect to receive their Initial Award or Annual Award, as applicable, in the form of stock options to purchase shares of our Class A common stock, in accordance with the election procedures under our director compensation policy.
-In the case of Annual Awards, any election by the non-employee director will be required to be made for the next calendar year, and in the case of Initial Awards, any election by the non-employee director will be required to be made for the next calendar year, and in the case of Initial Awards, any election by the router to be made within a specified period in connection with such individual first becoming a non-employee director.
-Each stock option award will cover that number of shares of our Class A common stock that results in a grant date fair value, determined in accordance with GAAP, that is equal to the value of the Initial Award or Annual Award as described above (with the number of shares subject to such award, if any fractional share results, rounded down to the nearest whole share), and have the same vesting schedule that applies to the Initial Annual Award, as applicable, as described above.
+In the case of Annual Awards, any election by the non-employee director will be required to be made within a specified period in connection with such individual first becoming a non-employee director.
+Each stock option award will cover that number of shares of our Class A common stock that results in a grant date fair value, determined in accordance with GAAP, that is equal to the value of the Initial Award or Annual Award as described above (with the number of shares subject to such award, if any fractional share results, rounded down to the nearest whole share), and have the same vesting schedule that applies to the Initial Annual or Annual Award, as applicable, as described above.